Who was Simeon in the Bible?Question: "Who was Simeon in the Bible?"

 Despite Simeon’s wrongdoing, we see God’s love and grace.
 Simeon was justly rebuked and cursed by his father, but he was also honored by Jacob as recorded in two special moments.
 The first occurs when Jacob, still grieving the supposed death of Joseph, is presented with the possibility that he might lose Simeon as well and equates Simeon with his two favorite children, Joseph and Benjamin: “You have deprived me of my children.
 Joseph is no more and Simeon is no more, and now you want to take Benjamin.
 Everything is against me” (Genesis 42:36).
 We also see Jacob’s grace when he recognizes Joseph’s sons as being equal to Reuben and Simeon, his first and second born.
 In this blessing of his grandchildren, Jacob, despite Simeon’s prior violence, murder, and lies, recognizes Simeon’s rightful place in the family.

 In Revelation 7:7 the tribe of Simeon is listed in a place of honor, among the twelve tribes of Israel who are sealed by God’s protection in the tribulation.
 Simeon, son of Jacob, is referenced throughout the Pentateuch and seven times in the book of Joshua.
-Simeon and/or the tribe that bears his name are also mentioned in the historical records of 1 and 2 Chronicles and in the book of Ezekiel.
+Simeon and/or the tribe that bears his name is also mentioned in the historical records of 1 and 2 Chronicles and in the book of Ezekiel.

 The other prominent Simeon in the Bible was a man in Jerusalem (Luke 2:25) who lived at the time Jesus was born.
 Simeon’s reputation was that of being “righteous and devout” (Luke 2:25).
 For generations the people of God waited for and expected a Messiah, a Savior.
 Simeon was like his fellow Israelites in that he waited “for the consolation of Israel” (verse 25).
 The concept of consolation implies comfort.
 The nation of Israel was waiting for God’s comfort, expecting that He would come and rescue them (Luke 23:50–51; Mark 15:43; Acts 10:22), just as He had done in delivering them from slavery and bringing them out of Egypt (Exodus 14).
 Simeon was unique in what he knew—namely, that he would see the Messiah with his own eyes, for “it had been revealed to him by the Holy Spirit that he would not die before he had seen the Lord’s Messiah” (Luke 2:26).